hhhlin5/UFmyMusic/README.md

 1. Ensure you have gcc complier installed.

-2. Verify that you have all required source files (client.c, server.c, and Makefile) in the project directory.
+2. Verify that you have all required source files (client.c, server.c, and makefile) and the directory files (music_server and music_client) where the server and client will manage in the project directory.

 3. To compile the project, navigate to the project directory and run the following command in your terminal: